saravanan-cm/portfolio/content/about/index.md

   - PHP
   - Laravel
   - React
-  - Core Java & Servlet
+  - Core Java & J2EE
   - MySQL & Redis
   - ElasticSearch
+  - AWS
+  - Jenkins
 ---

 Hello!
-I'm Saravanan, an energetic senior software engineer with 3.5+ years of experience in developing robust code.
+I'm Saravanan, an energetic Lead software engineer with almost 5 years of startup experience in handling cross-functional teams and building scalable SaaS products from scratch.
 An enthusiastic team player and a deep creative thinker from a fast-paced startup environment.

-Always, I like to add more attractive and cool features in our products.
-In my free time, I regularly explore the new product releases in Product Hunt to get more new ideas and I do read startup news frequently using Inshorts.
+Always, I like to build reliable, scalable systems with high concurrency.
+I do follow Product Hunt and Inshorts regularly to know more about the industry.

-Basically I'm one of the core developers team who develops major/critical features of the product.
-Parallelly managing the Integrations team on my own.
+I'm one of the core developers who can build major/critical features of the product.
+Parallelly expertise in handling multiple teams at the same time.
 Always there has been a relationship with me and Integrations from [Zarget](https://www.freshworks.com/marketing-automation/?source=fworks&medium=referral&campaign=fworks_product_nav) itself.
-Also built major skills and trained Maya (an AI voice assistant) in my previous company named [Smartron](https://smartron.com/tronx.html).
-Being the Best performer for the last 3 years and got multiple awards for it.
+I've built major skills and trained an AI voice assistant (Maya - similar to Amazon Alexa) in [Smartron](https://smartron.com/tronx.html).

+Now handling a cross-functional Expense management team and the integrations team simultaneously in [Itilite](https://www.itilite.com/home).

 Here are a few technologies I've been working with recently: